Local government in London

-Local government in Greater London, England takes place in two tiers; an upper tier and a lower tier.
+Local government in Greater London, England, takes place in two tiers: an upper tier and a lower tier.
 The upper tier authority is the Greater London Authority (GLA), controlled by the Mayor of London and the London Assembly.
 The lower tier authorities are the 32 borough councils, the City of London Corporation in the City of London and Queen's Park Community Council in Queen's Park, in the borough of Westminster.

 Upper tier

 The Greater London Authority consists of two elected parts.
 They are the mayor of London, who has executive powers, and the London Assembly, who scrutinise the mayor's decisions and can accept or reject his budget proposals each year.
 The GLA is responsible for strategic planning, policing, the fire service, most aspects of transport and economic development.
 It is a recent organisation, having been set up in 2000 to replace the similar Greater London Council (GLC) which had been abolished in 1986.
-The headquarters of the GLA and the mayor of London is at City Hall.
-The current mayor of London is Sadiq Khan who was elected in 2016, replacing Boris Johnson, who served two terms.
+The headquarters of the GLA and the mayor of London was at 110 The Queen's Walk, Bermondsey, from 2002 until 2021; it is now at City Hall ("The Crystal") in Newham.
+The current mayor of London is Sadiq Khan who was first elected in 2016.

 Health services in London are managed by the national government through the National Health Service, which is controlled and administered in London by a single strategic health authority called NHS London.